abrhamtafere/abrhamtafere/README.md

-# Frontend Developer | ML Engineer
+# Fulstac Developer | ML Enthusiastic

 👋 Hi, I'm Abrham Tafere

 🔭 Currently building intuitive user interfaces and exploring the world of Machine Learning.

-💼 Skills: React, Svelte, Python, node, mongodb, mysql TensorFlow.

 🌱 Always learning and staying up to date with the latest technologies.